dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/getting-started.md

     ![](ifttt-sample-deploy.gif)

 1. If everything went according to plan, you should now have a Datastore table, a DroneDeploy Function, and a Trigger definition!
-Take a look at the Advanced Topics section at the end of this tutorial to find out about how all of these pieces fit together in the code.

 ### IFTTT Setup